buaabarty/morepair/README.md

 bash repairllama.sh
 ```

-After inference, you can follow the steps in the `rq1.sh`, `rq2.sh`, and `rq3.sh` files to generate the evaluation results.
+After re-inference, you can follow the steps in the `rq1.sh`, `rq2.sh`, and `rq3.sh` files to generate the evaluation results.